Revolution in Youth Football: How Smart Equipment is Changing the Game

 3. Interactive survey: Chip jersey or classic design?

-“Would you wear a jersey with sensors or stick with the traditional style?”
+"Would you wear a jersey with sensors or will you stick with the traditional style?"

-We ask this question to our readers – and the answers are divided:
+We asked our readers this question – and the answers are divided:

 ✅ "Yes, I want every possible performance optimization!"
 (58%)